Updated: August 28, 2024

 Peniche

-Each year, Peniche sees thousands of surfers from across the globe flocking to its shores to compete in the ASP World Tour competitions.
+Each year, thousands of surfers from across the globe flock to Peniche, a surf mecca, to compete in the ASP World Tour competitions.
+In March 2024, the MEO Rip Curl Pro Portugal World Surf League took place in this quaint Portuguese town.

 The waves closer to the shore are better for beginners as they are smaller.
 Further out to sea, the waves get bigger, ideal for a more experienced surfer and those looking for a challenge.